Potatoes scream comfort to me! Quick Roasted Potatoes with chili lime sauce gives that big EXTRA!

 Now I was really messed up, the emotional pain of losing that security blanket was greater than any physical pain I had just endured.
 As I picked my face off the ground and walked heavy footed back outside, I decided that somebody was gonna pay.
 Surprised to see me, the goons with all their cockiness got in formation.
 I took the ball, lined up and went Mel Gibson Braveheart style sprinting right into the teeth of the gauntlet.
 As I closed my eyes and braced for the misery, I was met with air as the gons parted and let me through.
 Unfortunately, since I wasn’t expecting it I lost my balance and face planted on the concrete driveway.
 Still ever prideful and feeling vindicated my entire disposition said eff off to those clowns as I spiked the ball and went back inside.
 Eager to please I went straight to the kitchen to show my battle wounds to my MaDear who just asked expressionless and in a matter of fact tone, “You want some taters?”

 Pops always made his own condiments, as “sto bought shit too sweet” in his opinion.
 He was right!
-For these potatoes, I didn’t fry them nor did I use ketchup.
-The potatoes are roasted and paired with a chunky chili lime sauce, and though it contains some sugar, it ain’t “too sweet.”
+For these quick roasted potatoes, I followed my gramps footsteps and paired the potatoes with a chunky chili lime sauce, and though it contains some sugar, it ain’t “too sweet.”

 Simple and Easy Roasted Potatoes in Chili Lime Sauce